-In general, there are not any governmental consents or filings required in order to give effect to a guarantee in the UAE.
+In general, no governmental consents or filings are required in order to give effect to a guarantee in the UAE.
 However, a guarantee should be properly authorised by the company's constitutional documents and authorisations as previously stated.
-For onshore companies, a guarantees form and substance should satisfy the requirements of the Civil Transactions Law (Federal Law No. 5 of 1985, as amended) ("Civil Transactions Law") and the Commercial Transactions Law, as applicable.
+For onshore companies, a guarantee's form and substance should satisfy the requirements of the Civil Transactions Law (Federal Law No. 5 of 1985, as amended) (the "Civil Transactions Law") and the Commercial Transactions Law (Federal Law No. 18 of 1993) (the "Commercial Transactions Law"), as applicable.
 Practitioners should also consider that offshore companies may have their own legislation that governs such form and substance.